WarpWing/dotfiles/neovim/lua/custom/README.md

-# Example_config
+# My Custom NvChad Config

-This can be used as an example custom config for NvChad.
-Do check the https://github.com/NvChad/nvcommunity
+My spin off of the NvChad default config.
+Do check the out the default repository: https://github.com/NvChad/nvcommunity